Kickapoo language

 Kickapoo (endonym: Metotheeneniaatoweeheni) is either a dialect of the Fox language or a closely related language, closely related to, and mutually intelligible with, the dialects spoken by the Sauk people and Meskwaki people.
-Their language is included in the Central Algonquian languages subgroup of the Algonquian languages family, itself a member of the Algic languages family.
+Their language is included in the Central Algonquian languages subgroup of the Algonquian languages family, itself a member of the Algic language family.

+History

 In 1985, the Kickapoo Nation's School in Horton, Kansas, began a language-immersion program for elementary school grades to revive teaching and use of the Kickapoo language in kindergarten through grade 6.
 Efforts in language education continue at most Kickapoo sites.

 In 2010, the Head Start Program at the Kickapoo Traditional Tribe of Texas reservation, which teaches the Kickapoo language, became "the first Native American school to earn Texas School Ready!
 (TSR) Project certification."
 Despite these efforts, there are no children who are first-language users of Kickapoo, as they choose to speak English instead.

 Also in 2010, Mexico's Instituto Nacional de Antropología e Historia participated in the elaboration of a Kickapoo alphabet.
 The Kickapoo in Mexico are known for their whistled speech.

 Texts, recordings, and a vocabulary of the language are available.

 The Kickapoo language and members of the Kickapoo tribe were featured in the movie The Only Good Indian (2009), directed by Greg Wilmott and starring Wes Studi.
 This was a fictionalized account of Native American children forced to attend an Indian boarding school, where they were forced to speak English and give up their cultural practices.

-Sounds
+Phonology

 Consonants

 Eleven consonant phonemes are used in Kickapoo: